 - Start with a plastic basket or box that is easy to clean.
 If you get sand or play-doh in the box you want to be able to wipe it up easily.

 - Mini Play-Doh: Ivan likes to squish play-doh so that it oozes between his fingers.

-- Moon Sand: This has a very strange consistency and feels both sticky and crumbly.
+- Kinetic Sand: This has a very strange consistency and feels both sticky and crumbly.